Tackling Literacy Challenges for Emergent Bilingual Middle Schoolers

 Check for understanding frequently and provide corrective feedback when your learners misunderstand.

 These strategies support an asset-based approach to multilingualism.
-They support emergent bilingual learners, while doing no harm to your English-only learners.
+They support emergent bilingual learners, while not harm your English-only learners.
 They create spaces where learners are open to what you’re teaching and want to engage, bringing a little bit of joy to you and your learners.

 Dr. Almitra L. Berry is an educational consultant, author, and podcaster.
 She contributed to the review of emergent bilingual supports in Connections: English Language Arts.
 Dr. Berry covers the topic of emergent bilingual learners extensively in her book Effecting Change for Culturally and Linguistically Diverse Learners and in several episodes of the Educational Equity Emancipation podcast.